MaskingTechnology/jitar/documentation/docs/fundamentals/runtime-services.md

 The following configuration properties are available:

-* gateway - url of the gateway (optional, in case no gateway is used).
+* gateway - url of the gateway (optional, in case a gateway is used).
-* repository - url of the repository (required).
-* segments - list of segment names to load (optional, loads all segments by default).
+* segments - list of segment names to load (required).
-* middlewares - list of [middleware modules](../develop/middleware.md) to load (optional).
 * trustKey - key for creating trusted client (optional).

 A full configuration example looks like this: